piotrkubisa/apigo/README.md

 Package `apigo` is an drop-in adapter to AWS Lambda functions (based on `go1.x` runtime) with a AWS API Gateway to easily reuse logic from _serverfull_ `http.Handler`s and provide the same experience for serverless function.

+---

+**This repository has been moved to the https://github.com/drivetopurchase/apigo**.

+---

 ## Installation

 Add `apigo` dependency using your vendor package manager (i.e. `dep`) or `go get` it: